SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Experiments

-\textbf{EBHI Dataset.} The Extended Biopsy Histopathological Image (EBHI) dataset ~\cite{HU2023102534} contains $5,170$ H\&E-stained biopsy samples, each classified into one of six histological subtypes.
+\paragraph{EBHI Dataset} The Extended Biopsy Histopathological Image (EBHI) dataset\cite{HU2023102534} contains $5,170$ H\&E-stained biopsy samples, each classified into one of six histological subtypes.
 We focused on the clinically significant \textit{Adenocarcinoma} subset, and selected $795$ images for our experiments.
 This dataset evaluates SAGE on heterogeneous yet domain-consistent tissue patterns.

-\textbf{DigestPath Dataset.} The DigestPath dataset~\cite{DA2022102485} was released as part of the DigestPath $2019$ Challenge.
-It comprises $660$ gigapixel whole-slide images (WSIs) from colonoscopy specimens.
-To facilitate efficient training, we devised a customized preprocessing pipeline that extracts informative tissue patches.
-Each WSI was partitioned into overlapping patches of size $1536 \times 1536$ with a stride of $512$.
-A patch $P$ with mask $M$ was retained if it satisfied:

-where $\sigma(P)$ and $\mu(P)$ denote the pixel intensity standard deviation and mean of $P$, respectively.
-This filtering process yielded approximately $32,000$ patches across all $660$ WSIs, ensuring balanced representation of both tumor and non-tumor regions.

-\textbf{GlaS Dataset.} The Gland Segmentation (GlaS) dataset~\cite{sirinukunwattana2016glandsegmentationcolonhistology} was introduced in the MICCAI $2015$ Gland Segmentation Challenge.
+\paragraph{GlaS Dataset} The Gland Segmentation (GlaS) dataset~\cite{sirinukunwattana2016glandsegmentationcolonhistology} was introduced in the MICCAI $2015$ Gland Segmentation Challenge.
 It consists of $165$ H\&E-stained histology images at a resolution of $522 \times 775$, each annotated for glandular structures.
 The official split includes $85$ images for \textit{Train}, $60$ for \textit{Test A}, and $20$ for \textit{Test B}.
 This dataset is widely used to assess a model's ability to capture gland morphology and boundary precision.

-\textbf{Evaluation Metrics.} We assessed segmentation performance using three widely adopted metrics: Intersection over Union (IoU), Dice Similarity Coefficient (DSC), and pixel-wise Accuracy (ACC).
-For GlaS and EBHI, metrics were computed per image and averaged across the test set.
-For DigestPath, patch-level predictions were aggregated to obtain the final WSI-level score.
-These metrics collectively measure region overlap, boundary precision, and pixel-level consistency.
+\paragraph{DigestPath Dataset} The DigestPath dataset~\cite{DA2022102485} was introduced in the DigestPath $2019$ Challenge and contains $660$ gigapixel whole-slide images (WSIs) from colonoscopy specimens.
+To facilitate efficient training, we devised a preprocessing pipeline applied to all WSIs.
+Each WSI was partitioned into overlapping tiles of size $1536 \times 1536$ with stride $512$.
+A patch $P$ was retained only when both conditions were satisfied on its grayscale intensities:

+where $\sigma(P)$ and $\mu(P)$ denote the standard deviation and mean intensity of $P$, respectively.
+This preprocessing yielded approximately $40{,}000$ patches across all WSIs, filtering out low-information background while preserving diagnostically relevant tissue regions.